core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 * Set the inner Observe option to 0 if the requested resource is described as observable, even if no observation is intended (and no outer Observe is set).
-  Thus, both observing and non-observing requsts can be aggregated into a single request, that is upstreamed as an observation at latest when any observing request reaches the proxy.
+  Thus, both observing and non-observing requests can be aggregated into a single request, that is upstreamed as an observation at the latest when any observing request reaches the proxy.

 * Avoid setting the ETag option in requests on a whim.
   Only set it when there was a recent response with that ETag.